LabSid-USP/RUBEM/doc/source/preprocessing.rst

     (for example, the default ``-9999`` on a Boolean or LDD map), the output band is promoted to the smallest type that holds both the data and the no-data value; a fractional no-data value is rejected on an integer value scale.
+A member is also rejected if a valid cell already equals the no-data value, which would otherwise make it unreadable as data on the next read.
 As above, a pre-existing :file:`manifest.csv` is removed before any file is written.

 Get Maximum and Minimum Value Map